 The more challenging part was convincing students that we were not only going to advance their literacy, but we were also going to have fun.
 It was a little like trying to convince an English teacher that performing statistical tests to determine significance would be empowering.
 Fortunately, we were able to sell the course and once the first year was under our belts, students did the selling for us.

-For more on the Academic Literacy class, I invite you to read an article I wrote for Education Leadership called Baiting the Reading Hook.
+For more on the Academic Literacy class, I invite you to read an article I wrote for Education Leadership called Baiting the Reading Hook or my book Inspiring Lifelong Readers.